easttennesseecc-star/Q-Top-Dog-IDE/backend/LLM_LEARNING_START.md

 ## 🎉 You're Ready!

-Your Q-IDE backend is now equipped with a complete LLM learning system.
+Your Top Dog backend is now equipped with a complete LLM learning system.
 Your coding LLM can:

 ✅ Access full build history and logs
 ✅ Analyze project structure and dependencies